-1. Member States shall lay down the rules on administrative measures and sanctions applicable to the persons responsible for breaches of the provisions of this Regulation and shall take all measures necessary to ensure that they are implemented.
-The measures and sanctions provided for shall be effective, proportionate and dissuasive.
-Member States may decide not to lay down rules for administrative pecuniary sanctions related to breaches which are subject to national criminal sanctions.

-By [24 months after entry into force of this Regulation] the Member States shall notify the rules referred to in the first subparagraph to the Commission and ESMA.
-They shall notify the Commission and ESMA without delay of any subsequent amendment thereto.

-2. In the exercise of their sanctioning powers under circumstances defined in Article 25, competent authorities shall cooperate closely to ensure that the administrative measures and sanctions produce the desired results of this Regulation and coordinate their action in order to avoid possible duplication and overlap when applying administrative measures and sanctions and fines to cross border cases in accordance with Article 19
+- 1. Member States shall lay down the rules on administrative measures and sanctions applicable to the persons responsible for breaches of the provisions of this Regulation and shall take all measures necessary to ensure that they are implemented.
+The measures and sanctions provided for shall be effective, proportionate and dissuasive. - By [24 months after entry into force of this Regulation] the Member States shall notify the rules referred to in the first subparagraph to the Commission and ESMA.
+They shall notify the Commission and ESMA without delay of any subsequent amendment thereto. - 2.
+In the exercise of their sanctioning powers under circumstances defined in Article 25, competent authorities shall cooperate closely to ensure that the administrative measures and sanctions produce the desired results of this Regulation and coordinate their action in order to avoid possible duplication and overlap when applying administrative measures and sanctions and fines to cross border cases in accordance with Article 19